|

 In the central and southern parts of the country, the winter snowpack is low, and the air is clear and dry.

-Introduction to History Return
+Introduction to History □Return

-• Under the ritsuryo system and centralized control of the Kinai regime, Dewa was considered a coastal country (reachable by boat and close to the Kinai area) beyond Echiguni (Hokuriku Province), and Mutsu was considered a landlocked country because it was reached by foot on the Higashiyama Road.
+Under the ritsuryo system and centralized control of the Kinai regime, Dewa was considered a coastal country (reachable by boat and close to the Kinai area) beyond Echiguni (Hokuriku Province), and Mutsu was considered a landlocked country because it was reached by foot on the Higashiyama Road.

 Therefore, in the era when there were no surveyed maps like today, Dewa was regarded as a map of the political forces along the Sea of Japan coast and Mutsu as a map of the political forces in the backlands of Honshu, and their boundaries changed according to the rise and fall of the political forces in a place and were not necessarily neatly divided into east and west by the Ou Mountains.

-• However, because they are close to the various governments in the Kanto region (Kamakura Shogunate, Edo Shogunate, and Meiji Government), they tend to be more subordinate to the regime.
+However, because they are close to the various governments in the Kanto region (Kamakura Shogunate, Edo Shogunate, and Meiji Government), they tend to be more subordinate to the regime.

 After the Meiji Restoration (1868-1912), the city lost many of its intellectual warrior class to the migration to Hokkaido and Tokyo, and the Nobiru Port was closed after two years due to a typhoon, making it the only region without an open port.

-In addition, until the early Meiji era (1868-1912), when the land tax was revised, the penetration of the money economy was slower than in other regions, and it was less important as a domestic market.
+In addition, until the early Meiji era (1868-1912), when the land tax was

-• Now that the population has grown and highways have been developed, land transportation is being reorganized and an economic zone is being formed within the Tohoku region.
+Now that the population has grown and highways have been developed, land transportation is being reorganized and an economic zone is being formed within the Tohoku region.

 At the same time, the population is concentrated in the Sendai metropolitan area and other areas are becoming depopulated.

-• The Paleolithic period was influenced by the glacial period and was colder than it is today.
+The Paleolithic period was influenced by the glacial period and was colder than it is today.

 As a result, little is known about life on the coastline at that time, as it was further offshore than it is now, and is now submerged in the ocean floor.

-• It is believed that the climate warmed up during the Jomon period and that the Tohoku region was warmer than it is today during the middle Jomon period.
+It is believed that the climate warmed up during the Jomon period and that the Tohoku region was warmer than it is today during the middle Jomon period.

 At that time, the lifestyle centered on gathering, hunting and fishing was more suitable for eastern Japan than western Japan, and the Tohoku region, along with the Kanto and Central Highlands, is known as a region with a high density of Jomon period remains.